 The drawbacks are few and irrelevant in my opinion.
-RAW files do take up more storage space, but with storage available at record low prices this really isn't an issue.
-RAW photos also require post-processing to bring the best out of them, but that's something that should be done anyway.
-JPEG files are 'edited' by the camera's processor to improve sharpness, contrast, and saturation, and personally I'd much rather be in control of the post-processing than my camera.
+RAW files do take up more storage space, but with storage available at record low prices this really isn’t an issue.
+We recommend buying an external HDD for your images anyway.
+RAW photos also require post-processing to bring the best out of them, but that’s something that should be done anyway.
+JPEG files are ‘edited’ by the camera’s processor to improve sharpness, contrast, and saturation, and personally I’d much rather be in control of the post-processing than my camera.

 White Balance – Auto

 The white balance refers to the colour temperature of the light in the scene, and it is one setting that I almost completely trust my camera to have control of.

 This is because it simply doesn’t have any effect when you’re shooting in RAW format.
 Since all the data is captured in RAW files we can fully control the white balance in post processing, whereas with a JPEG file the white balance is ‘locked’ after compression, and as such has very limited changeability in post-processing.

 Another big plus sign for RAW shooting.
 You can completely stop worrying about an important camera setting and have full control over that setting back in the comfort of your home when you’re processing in Lightroom or some other program.
 Mistakes in white balance are very easily corrected when shooting RAW.